ANGRYCONE/Simple-macOS-System-Data-Cleaner/README.md

 ## Important Notice

-This script is **not** an alternative to CleanMyMac.
+This script is not an alternative to CleanMyMac.

-If you want a free macOS maintenance tool with a GUI, use **OnyX**, it’s a far more complete utility.
+The intended use is:

+First, you'll need to use OnyX to run your macOS maintenance tasks.
-You can download it here: https://www.titanium-software.fr/en/onyx.html
+You can download OnyX here: https://www.titanium-software.fr/en/onyx.html

+After OnyX has finished and your Mac has rebooted, run the macos_cleaner.sh script.

+Once the script has completed, you can optionally delete the sleepimage to free space by running:

+sudo rm -rf /private/var/vm/sleepimage

+OnyX is a far more complete GUI maintenance utility, and this script is designed to be used after OnyX, not as a replacement for it.

 ## What This Script Does